natustx/mcporter/docs/adhoc.md

 - Otherwise we derive a slug:
   - HTTP: `<host>` plus a sanitized path fragment (e.g. `mcp-linear-app-mcp`).
   - STDIO: executable basename + script (`node-singlestep`).
+- Until you persist the definition (via `--persist`, `mcporter config add`, etc.), the slug is **only** used as the cache key for OAuth tokens/log prefs—you still need to supply the ad-hoc descriptor (`--http-url`, `--stdio`, or bare URL) every time you invoke `mcporter list|call|auth`.
+- Once persisted, the slug becomes a normal server name so `mcporter call <slug>.tool` and `mcporter auth <slug>` work just like any other configured entry.
-- The inferred name is printed so you know what to reuse later.
-If you don’t persist the definition, run `mcporter auth https://mcp.linear.app/mcp` (or supply `--name linear` so `mcporter auth linear` also works) to finish OAuth with the same settings.
+- If you don’t persist the definition, run `mcporter auth https://mcp.linear.app/mcp` (or supply `--name linear` so `mcporter auth linear` also works) to finish OAuth with the same settings.

 This name becomes the cache key for OAuth tokens and log preferences, so repeated ad-hoc calls still benefit from credential reuse.